dchidindu5/dchidindu5/README.md

 Hi 👋 I'm Dennis O.
 ==========================

-Software Developer and Technical Writer
+Software Developer
 ---
 <p>

 * 🌍  Co-founder of c++ africa community.
 * ✉️  You can contact me at [E-mail](mailto:dchidindu5@gmail.com)
-* 🧠  I'm a c++ developer (console and GUI applications)
+* 🧠  I'm a c++ developer
-* 👯  A lover of anything related to Networking stuff(the misery behind how data travel)
+* 👯  A Networking and Security Researchers
 * ⚡  Currently learning and building with QT and Tkinter(python) frameworks
 * 👯 I’m super excited about collaborating on Open Source Projects
 * 💬 Ask me anything on Web3, Consumers Electronic Show and Automobiles.